Rochester police leaders retire after suffocation death

-ROCHESTER, N.Y.
-(AP) — Top police leaders in New York’s third-largest city are retiring en masse amid criticism of the city’s handling of the suffocation death of Daniel Prude, the mayor of Rochester said Tuesday.
+Top police leaders in Rochester, New York, announced their retirements Tuesday amid nightly protests over the city’s handling of the suffocation death of Daniel Prude, with the outgoing chief accusing critics of trying to “destroy my character and integrity.”

-La’Ron Singletary, the city’s police chief, is among those retiring, as is Deputy Chief Joseph M. Morabito and possibly other senior commanders, Mayor Lovely Warren said.
+Police Chief La’Ron Singletary and Deputy Chief Joseph M. Morabito released emailed statements confirming their retirements.
+Mayor Lovely Warren told city council members in an online briefing that she believes the entire command staff decided to retire.

-Warren made the surprise announcement of the retirements at a City Council briefing being held online.
-Council members had expected the chief to appear in person to discuss ongoing protests over the death of Prude, a 41-year-old Black man who died several days after an encounter with police March 23.
+The sudden announcements came more than five months after the death of Prude, a 41-year-old Black man who died several days after an encounter with police March 23 in New York’s third-largest city.
+There have been nightly protests in the city since the video’s release Wednesday.
+Prude’s family filed a federal lawsuit Tuesday alleging the police department sought to cover up the true nature of Prude’s death.

 Singletary, who spent his entire career inside the Rochester Police Department, was appointed chief in April 2019.
-He said he looks forward to “continuing to serve our community in my next chapter.”
+City Council President Loretta Scott told WHEC that Singletary will stay on until Sept.
+28.

 “This is great news,” said Iman Abid, speaking for Free the People ROC, which has held nightly protests since details of Prude’s death emerged.
 “It says to the people that people are able to move things and to shape things.
 The police chief wouldn’t retire if it weren’t for something that he felt he was accountable to.”